labgem/microscope-user-doc/docs/content/mage/viewer.rst

 How to zoom in on a synteny group ?
 -----------------------------------

-If you click on a synteny group, it opens a popup *synton visualization window* which shows a more detailled view of the syntenies.
+If you click on a synteny group, it opens a popup *synton visualization window* which shows a more detailed view of the syntenies.

 * **Representation by pairs of genomes**